Mitchell Kriegman: Career and education

 Kriegman attended Bennington College in Bennington, Vermont, earning a BA in literature in 1974.

-He began his career as a writer, video-artist and performance-artist, under the pseudonym Marshall Klugman.
-An Evening of Stories and Tricks You Won’t See Anywhere, was performed at Dance Theater Workshop in New York City and surrounding venues.
-His video work of this period includes, The Marshall Klugman Show (1975) which aired on WNET television.
+He began his career as a writer, video artist and performance artist, under the pseudonym Marshall Klugman.
+An Evening of Stories and Tricks You Won’t See Anywhere was performed at Dance Theater Workshop in New York City and surrounding venues.
+His video work of this period included The Marshall Klugman Show (1975), which aired on WNET.
 As a short story writer, his work has been published in The New Yorker, Between C & D, the National Lampoon, Glamour, George Meyer's Army Man magazine and Harper’s Bazaar.

 The Telephone Stories (1979) is Kriegman's series of audio-plays for the telephone, one of the first installations of dial-in art.
 In addition to being available on a special phone-line, The Telephone Stories toured museums and galleries around the country, including the High Museum and The Boston Institute of Contemporary Art, after premiering at the Whitney Museum, as the department's first audio-only offering.
 Kriegman wrote and acted in Operation X segments for the PBS Series Alive from Off Center, which have been featured in the Walker Art Center and The Paley Center exhibits.
-During this period Kriegman collaborated with Bart Friedman and Nancy Cain of Videofreex on several pieces including "Turkey Dinner" (1982), a precursor to his full length My Neighborhood, funded by the American Film Institute, which aired on WNET/13, and featured a sad sack Kriegman gleefully greeting everyone in his neighborhood, who all ignore him.
+During this period, Kriegman collaborated with Bart Friedman and Nancy Cain of Videofreex on several pieces including "Turkey Dinner" (1982), a precursor to his full length My Neighborhood, funded by the American Film Institute, which aired on WNET/13, and featured a sad sack Kriegman gleefully greeting everyone in his neighborhood, who all ignore him.

-Kriegman joined Saturday Night Live in 1980 (season 6), as a performer, writer and filmmaker.
+Kriegman joined Saturday Night Live in 1980 (season 6) as a performer, writer and filmmaker.
 During his time there, he made three films:The Dancing Man, Heart to Heart, and Someone is Hiding in My Apartment.
 He appeared in the sketches "Blame The Kids" and "Virgin Search".
-He was also a contributor to Michael O'Donoghue's Mr. Mike's Mondo Video (1979), which included Kriegman's shorts, "Cleavage" and "This is a Man in a Dog Suit".
-A third piece, "The Dancing Belly Button", was not televised but was included in the Anthology Film Archives collection.
+He was also a contributor to Michael O'Donoghue's Mr. Mike's Mondo Video (1979), which included the shorts "Cleavage" and "This is a Man in a Dog Suit".
+A third piece, "The Dancing Belly Button," though not televised, was included in the Anthology Film Archives collection.
 After leaving Saturday Night Live his work turned markedly toward children's and young adult television programming.